Washington DC MetroBus Accident Lawyer

 In DC, MetroBus is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Because WMATA is a government entity, this, along with other factors such as sovereign immunity and special notice requirements, affects how injury claims are handled, making these cases different from typical auto accident claims in the capital.

 MetroBus accidents can involve passengers riding the bus, pedestrians or cyclists struck by a MetroBus, and drivers hit by a MetroBus.
 When WMATA is involved, the rules, timelines, and procedures differ from those that apply to private bus companies.
 A bus accident lawyer from Regan Zambri Long can help you to understand those differences early on and ensure you have the strongest possible claim.
+Our team is led by Senior Partner Patrick Regan, who has successfully represented clients in dozens of these claims and has been described by Washingtonian Magazine as “the lawyer you call when you want to sue WMATA.”

 Have you been injured in a MetroBus accident in Washington, DC?
 Contact Regan Zambri Long today, and one of our attorneys will call you back.
 We’re available 24 hours a day, 7 days a week, and there’s no fee unless we win.

-Schedule a free consultation
+Contact us today to schedule a free consultation

 Contact Us Form